AbdellahChehat/eng130_IaC/README.md

 - Orchestration is the automated configuration, management, and coordination of computer systems, applications, and services.
 Orchestration helps IT to more easily manage complex tasks and workflows.

+### What is blue-print deployment ?

+- A blueprint is a package of deployable, reusable configuration and policy that implements and documents a specific opinionated solution.
+Blueprints enable developers to design infrastructure, platforms, and application services by composing and connecting cloud resources with declarative configuration.

+**AWS BLUEPRINT DEPLOYMENT**

+- This guidance deploys the AWS Service Catalog portfolios of tested and validated AWS services and third-party applications so that AWS Distributors and AWS Solution Providers can deploy, manage, and monitor solutions for their small and medium business (SMB) customers in the AWS Cloud.
+These portfolios can be deployed in a repeatable, and scalable, way to allow AWS Distributors and AWS Solution Providers to extend these solutions with their value-added capabilities.

 ---